AdobeDocs/marketo-learn.en/help/fundamentals/content-marketing-learn.md

 thumbnail: 345417.jpeg
 ---

-# Learning about developing a content marketing strategy
+# Learn about developing a content marketing strategy

 Attract, acquire, and engage your audience by developing a content marketing strategy.
 Learn the key steps for success that include optimizing and measuring the impact of your content.